-4. More central claims dissected - markets and neoclassical economics the market economy' (Fine and Milonakis 2009, p.
+4. More central claims dissected - markets and neoclassical economics

+I now turn to claims (f) and (g), which allege that economics after the 'marginalist revolution' became defined more narrowly as 'the science of the market economy' (Fine and Milonakis 2009, p.
 22), and that the apparently contrary excursions of modern economists (such as Becker) onto 'social' terrain amount to treating 'social' phenomena as if they were markets.